darksidelemm/cusf_predictor_wrapper/README.md

 # CUSF Standalone Predictor - Python Wrapper
 This is a semi-fork of the [CUSF Standalone Predictor](https://github.com/jonsowman/cusf-standalone-predictor/), which provides a Python wrapper around the predictor binary, and provides a means of gathering the requisite wind data.

+2018-02 Update: Wind downloader updated to use the [NOMADS GRIB Filter](http://nomads.ncep.noaa.gov/txt_descriptions/grib_filter_doc.shtml), as the OpenDAP interface stopped working.
+As such, we no longer require PyDAP, but we do now require GDAL to read in the GRIB2 files.

 ## 1. Install the Python Wrapper
 The usual Python package installation utilities work for this:
 ```